rpglab/TIA_DistGrid-EV_DDCP/README.md

 # Optimal Planning for Distribution Grid with EV in Python Jupyter Notebook.

 This set of codes/data implements our TIA paper "Diagnosis-Driven Co-planning of Network Reinforcement and BESS for Distribution Grid with High Penetration of Electric Vehicles".
-It implemented the proposed three-stage Diagnosis-Driven Co-Planning (DDCP) framework, which jointly optimizing grid infrastructure reinforcements and Battery Energy Storage System (BESS) investment.
+It implements the proposed three-stage Diagnosis-Driven Co-Planning (DDCP) framework for coordinated network reinforcement and BESS planning.

 ## Repository Summary: